ezsystems/ezpublish-docker/README.md

 Two things:
 - Provide an (eventually) official image for use with eZ Platform, able to configure itself on startup.
 On top of that:
--- By extended container or otherwise: support for eZ Publish 5.3+ *(patches needed to streamline this will be accepted)* -- By extended container or otherwise: support debugging/development mode use cases
+ - By extended container or otherwise: support for eZ Publish 5.3+ *(fixes will be made on upstream 5.3.x/5.4.x to make this possible)*
+ - By extended container or otherwise: support debugging/development mode use cases and other PHP versions
 - Provide a wide range of docker-compose setups for the different ways to setup eZ Platform, using thirdparty official latest docker images

 The docker-compose setups aims to cover specific setups.
 And the aim is that the yml files can easily be customized to change version to test for QA/Support/Reproduction needs.
--- (default) Single server using mysql: nginx, mariadb -- Cluster using mysql *(sharing volume, so on one machine)*: nginx, mysql, memcached, varnish -- Single server postgres: apache (fastcgi), postgres
+- (default) Single server using mysql: nginx, mariadb
+- Cluster using mysql *(sharing volume, so on one machine)*: nginx, mysql, memcached, varnish
+- Single server postgres: apache (fastcgi), postgres

 With this everything should be in place for easily evaluating adding postgres cluster support, adding redis support, shared files system for scalability testing, and much more..